boderg/your-weather/README.md

 ## UX

 - The design for Your Weather was created as a series of wireframes covering mobile, tablet and desktop to determine the initial design and layout of the site.
-- The Your Weather site was designed with ease of use and simplicity in mind.
+- Your Weather site was designed with ease of use and simplicity in mind.
 - A simple clean look was built so that all a user needs to do is enter their town or city name and click search.

 ### Colour Scheme